Mjustus26/mjustus26.github.io/README.md

 ### Contact

 Having trouble with Pages?
-Email me at [Mjustus26@gmail.com] or contact me by phone at (417) 316-3248.
+Email me: Mjustus26@gmail.com or contact me by phone: (417) 316-3248